Prev | Contents | Next

 So you fix it up and then run git rebase --continue and edit the commit message, and get on with it.

-But that all does is move on to your next commit to bar.txt and try to rebase that.
+But all that does is move on to your next commit to bar.txt and try to rebase that.
 And it conflicts, too!

 So you fix it up and then run git rebase --continue and edit the commit message, and get on with it.
 Again.